Interested in 3D printing? Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printing.

 Some 3D printers, mostly industrial ones, use material pellets instead of filaments.
 This brings down the cost of 3D printing material significantly.
 Other 3D printers, the SLA printer types, use liquid resin instead of strands of thermoplastics.

-There are many different kinds of 3D printer filaments.
+There are many different kinds of 3D printing filaments.
 First of all, they come in two conventional diameters: 1.75mm and 3.00mm.

 The most common materials used in FDM 3D printing are PLA and ABS.
 They are popular for their ease of use (ABS being a little more complicated to 3D print), and their affordability.